 I think that’s how people perceive where psychology is.
-Its how do we deal with the anxiety?
+How do we deal with the anxiety?
 And how do we get our heads right, so that we can win?

-I think that’s the small part of the psychology of sailing.
+I think that’s a small part of the psychology of sailing.
 I think the really big part is…, that comment you made before about complexity?